pixelyunicorn/2019-website-portfolio/_work/00-SEPTA-522aa8a7-aa99-4e64-8aa6-1e1ddba5cdee.md

 tagline: Track Yo' Vehicle!
 description: A modern status page for a century-old public transit system
 lead: With 306.9 million annual trips, the <strong>Southeastern Pennsylvania Transportation Authority (SEPTA)</strong> has a heavily-utilized System Status page that displays critical information for riders, such as real time vehicle locations, detours, delays, and suspensions.
-I worked with the development team at PennApps Fellows to redesign that page for the mobile era.
+I managed the project alongside the development team at <strong>PennApps Fellows</strong> to redesign and rewrite that page for the mobile era.

 tags: [ design, dev, react, transit, website, 2016 ]
 deliverables: [ Project Management, Frontend ]